apnadkarni/blt/man/graph.rst

     colors to white).
 The default mode is "color".

   **-comments**  *list*
+    Specifies comments to be added to the PostScript output.

   **-decorations**  *boolean*
     Indicates whether PostScript commands to generate color backgrounds and